 Britax car seats are truly some of the safest and most reliable car seats on the market, and booster seats are no exception.
 Britax makes 4 booster seats: the Pinnacle, Frontier, Pioneer, and Parkway.
 That list goes from most to least expensive, ranging from nearly $400 for the Pinnacle, to about $150 for the Parkway.
 Instead of reviewing them all, we selected and tested out two of them, one toward the more expensive side (this one, which is about $280), and the least expensive one (the Parkway, below).
 They are all truly excellent.
 They are super safe, use true side impact protection, use SafeCell impact absorbing material, and are equipped with easy to use LATCH connections.
 They are also extremely well built, one might even say over-engineered, making them last for several years even under harsh use conditions.
 And all of that does come at an increased price tag.
 This particular Britax booster, the Frontier ClickTight, is no exception.
 This versatile booster can support kids from 2 years old (25 pounds) up to 120 pounds.
 From 25-90 pounds, you can use the 5-point harness system, attaching the booster to your vehicle using the lap/shoulder belt or included LATCH system (until about 40 pounds).
 This technically makes this a combination booster car seat, which means that it begins as a car seat with a 5-point harness.
-From 40-120 pounds, you can store the 5-point harness behind the seat and use only the vehicle's lap/shoulder belt, and attach the seat itself to the vehicle using the LATCH.
+You can use the harness up to 90 pounds, but if you'd like to switch to the vehicle's seat belt, once your child is over 40 pounds you can store the 5-point harness behind the seat and use only the vehicle's lap/shoulder belt (with the shoulder belt guide for belt-positioning), and attach the seat itself to the vehicle using the LATCH.
 That last part is not necessary, just a nice feature.
 So this is a very versatile booster, and it is ideal for parents who are ready to graduate from an infant car seat and skip the convertible car seat stage entirely.
 Safety features abound: it has two layers of side impact protection (head rest and shell), the ClickTight installation system that lets you use the vehicle's lap/shoulder belt in a very intuitive way to thread the seatbelt and firmly secure the seat (and be certain of it by checking the indicator), it has a SafeCell impact absorbing base, and it has a steel frame inside the booster itself.
 Of course, the steel frame increases the weight of the seat a bit (to 25 pounds), though we think it's definitely worth it.
 Features also abound: it has a quick-adjust headrest and harness height adjustment (9 levels), two cupholders integrated into the seat (not dangling from the sides), a machine-washable cover, front-access incline adjustments (this was a great feature!), and an intuitive level indicator.
 We found the chest strap and crotch buckles really easy to use, and had an audible click to give us the confidence they were secure.
 We also liked the quality of the fabric, which was soft and supple while still being easy to wipe clean.
-Overall, we fell in love with this booster seat immediately, and it is withstanding the test of time.
+Overall, we fell in love with this convertible booster seat immediately, and it is withstanding the test of time.
 This is definitely the best booster seat of the year, and we highly recommend it!
 If you're looking for a similar booster without the 5-point harness capability, then check out the Parkway (below).

 This is the second best booster car seat we could find, the Britax Parkway booster seat, coming in at around $125.
 In our testing, this booster seat was really fantastic, and moms raved about its Secure Guard belt-positioner which makes sure that the lap belt is properly positioned for safety and reduces the risk of abdominal injury during an accident.
 The seat comes with the famous Britax Safe Cell impact absorbing base and side impact protection.
 The side impact protection is unique for booster car seats, absorbing crash forces and shielding your child from debris.
 The fit and finish are excellent, the fabric is soft yet easy to clean, and the colors and designs are subtle and not overwhelming.
 This booster fits children from 40 to 120 pounds, and only weighs about 15 pounds itself making it easy to pull in and out of the car.
 If your child still takes naps in the car, this is a great booster car seat, providing ample head and neck support and preventing the head from flopping down during a nap.
 Moms also noted that the dual cup holders that fold into the seat are a nice touch, allowing you to tuck them away when not in use (or if you're carting it through an airport!).
 This booster seat includes the ISOFLEX latch system, meaning that you can easily and confidently tighten the LATCH system to secure it into the car, and then use the car's seat belt to secure the child into the booster.
 Though the latch system isn't necessary, it's quite a bit easier to secure firmly into the vehicle, and it also prevents an empty booster seat from flying around in the car in the event of an accident or sudden braking (because the shoulder belt isn't holding it in when there's no kid in it).
 This is a great booster seat and there are no real drawbacks to be found, except for the fact that it doesn't have some of the added features of the Britax Frontier, like the option to use a 5-point harness, or the integrated cupholders.